-- Perform CPR during charging (if available). - Ensure CPR is stopped and PPV ceased once defibrillator is charged. - Ensure everyone is clear of patient prior to defibrillation. - Deliver shock once it is safe to do so (minimizing hands off chest time). - o Immediately start CPR with no pulse check for 2-minute interval. - Reassess patient, including rhythm, every 2 minutes as per monitor prompts or as defined by the associated medical directive.
+- Perform CPR during charging (if available). - Ensure CPR is stopped and PPV ceased once defibrillator is charged. - Ensure everyone is clear of patient prior to defibrillation. - Deliver shock once it is safe to do so (minimizing hands off chest time). - Immediately start CPR with no pulse check for 2-minute interval. - Reassess patient, including rhythm, every 2 minutes as per monitor prompts or as defined by the associated medical directive.

-- Ensure defibrillation pads are adhered to skin on all sides. - If the pads are not properly placed on the chest, electrical arcing may occur. - Repeated defibrillations can cause skin inflammation and minor burns. - Rotate compressors every 2 minutes (if possible). - Stop CPR if patient shows signs of life. - Electrical shock to the rescuer/bystander may occur if they are directly or indirectly touching the patient when defibrillation is taking place. - Consider airway management and attaching ETCO2 (if not already done).
+- Ensure defibrillation pads are adhered to skin on all sides. - o If the pads are not properly placed on the chest, electrical arcing may occur. - □ Repeated defibrillations can cause skin inflammation and minor burns.